 MUSHROOM & FARRO STUFFED SWEET POTATOES w/ ROSEMARY BALSAMIC DRESSING

-A hearty Autumnal main dish featuring cooked Farro and crimini mushroom stuffed into a toasty sweet potato and topped with fresh arugula, diced red cabbage and drizzled with rosemary balsamic dressing.
-A perfect contrast of delicious Fall flavours!
+Mushroom and Farror stuffed sweet potatoes are a hearty Autumnal main dish.
+Topped with fresh arugula, diced red cabbage and drizzled with rosemary balsamic dressing, it's a perfect contrast of delicious Fall flavours!

 - 2 medium sweet potatoes